 How to fit your bicycle helmet correctly

 A helmet protects the head, but only if it is correctly fitted.
-This easy step-by-step guide shows you how to choose the right size.
+How to adjust your helmet properly is explained here in a few simple steps.

-This post will show you how to choose the right size helmet and how to adjust it to your head.
-Only a helmet that stays on your head during an accident can protect you.
+In this blog post, we will show you how to find the right bike helmet for you and how to optimally adjust it to your head.
+Because only a correctly adjusted helmet will stay properly on the head during a fall and can thus protect you reliably from injuries.

 Before you buy